Saifullah-1/ML/Notes/Ensembles.md

   - Variance: \( Var(y) = σ^2 / m \) (variance reduced).

 This is why bagging is effective at improving model performance by reducing variance without increasing bias.

+---

+## How Bagging Changes the Hypothesis Space and Inductive Bias

+Bagging (Bootstrap Aggregating) is primarily known for reducing the **variance** of a model's predictions without significantly affecting its **bias**.
+However, it can also indirectly influence the **hypothesis space** and **inductive bias** of the learning algorithm.
+Let’s explore how this happens:

+---

+### **1. Hypothesis Space**
+The **hypothesis space** refers to the set of all possible models (or functions) that a learning algorithm can represent.
+Bagging changes the effective hypothesis space in the following ways:

+#### **a.
+Enlarging the Hypothesis Space**
+- Bagging combines multiple models (e.g., decision trees) trained on different bootstrap samples.
+The ensemble of these models can represent a richer set of functions than a single model.
+- For example, a single decision tree might have limited capacity to model complex relationships, but an ensemble of trees (like in a Random Forest) can approximate more complex functions.

+#### **b.
+Smoothing the Hypothesis Space**
+- By averaging the predictions of multiple models, bagging smooths out the predictions and reduces overfitting.
+This effectively changes the hypothesis space to favor smoother, more stable functions.

+#### **c.
+Implicit Regularization**
+- Bagging introduces an implicit form of regularization by averaging over multiple models.
+This reduces the risk of overfitting and biases the learning process toward simpler, more generalizable models.

+---

+### **2. Inductive Bias**
+The **inductive bias** of a learning algorithm refers to the assumptions it makes to generalize beyond the training data.
+Bagging can influence the inductive bias in the following ways:

+#### **a.
+Bias Toward Robustness**
+- Bagging reduces the sensitivity of the model to small changes in the training data.
+This biases the learning process toward more robust models that are less likely to overfit.
+- For example, in a Random Forest, each tree is trained on a different bootstrap sample, and the final prediction is an average of all trees.
+This reduces the influence of outliers and noisy data points.

+#### **b.
+Bias Toward Simplicity**
+- By averaging predictions, bagging discourages overly complex models that fit the noise in the training data.
+This biases the learning process toward simpler models that generalize better to unseen data.

+#### **c.
+Bias Toward Diversity**
+- Bagging encourages diversity among the individual models in the ensemble.
+Each model is trained on a slightly different dataset, which leads to different hypotheses.
+The ensemble combines these diverse hypotheses, resulting in a more balanced and generalizable model.

+---

+### **3. Practical Implications**
+- **For High-Variance Models**: Bagging is particularly effective for high-variance models like decision trees.
+It reduces their tendency to overfit and biases them toward simpler, more stable predictions.
+- **For Low-Bias Models**: Bagging does not significantly change the bias of low-bias models (e.g., linear models).
+However, it can still reduce their variance and improve generalization.

+---

+### **4. Example: Random Forests**
+Random Forests are a classic example of how bagging changes the hypothesis space and inductive bias:
+- **Hypothesis Space**: A single decision tree has a limited hypothesis space, but a Random Forest combines many trees, effectively enlarging the hypothesis space to include more complex functions.
+- **Inductive Bias**: Random Forests are biased toward robust and diverse models.
+Each tree is trained on a different bootstrap sample, and the final prediction is an average of all trees, which reduces overfitting and improves generalization.

+---

+### **Summary**
+- **Hypothesis Space**: Bagging enlarges and smooths the hypothesis space by combining multiple models, allowing the ensemble to represent more complex and stable functions.
+- **Inductive Bias**: Bagging biases the learning process toward robustness, simplicity, and diversity, reducing overfitting and improving generalization.
+- **Practical Impact**: Bagging is particularly effective for high-variance models like decision trees, as it reduces their variance and biases them toward simpler, more generalizable solutions.

+By changing the hypothesis space and inductive bias, bagging improves the performance and stability of machine learning models, especially in scenarios with noisy or limited data.

+---